awsdocs/aws-cdk-guide/doc_source/cli.md

   }
   ```

-## Specifying the environment<a name="cli-environment"></a>
+## Specifying credentials and region<a name="cli-environment"></a>

- In AWS CDK terms, the [environment](environments.md) consists of a region and AWS credentials valid in that region\.
-The CDK Toolkit needs credentials in order to query your AWS account and to deploy CloudFormation templates\.
+The CDK Toolkit needs to know your AWS credentials and the AWS region into which you are deploying, not only for deployment operations but also to retrieve context values during synthesis\.
+Together, your account and region make up the *environment*\.

 **Important**
-We strongly recommend against using your AWS root account for day\-to\-day tasks\.
+We strongly recommend against using your main AWS account for day\-to\-day tasks\.
 Instead, create a user in IAM and use its credentials with the CDK\.

+Credentials and region may be specified using environment variables or configuration files\.
+These are the same variables and files used by other AWS tools such as the AWS CLI and the various AWS SDKs\.
+The CDK Toolkit looks for this information in the following order\.
++ The account and region specified on the stack in your AWS CDK app using its `env` property\.
+This also causes the stack to be synthesized as environment\-specific; see [Environments](environments.md) for further details\.
++ The `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` environment variables\.
+Alawys specify all three variables, not just one or two\.
++ A specific profile defined in the standard AWS `config` and `credentials` files, and specified using the `--profile` option on `cli` commands\.
++ The `[default]` section of the standard AWS `config` and `credentials` files, if the environment variables are not set and no profile is specified\.

+**Note**
+The standard AWS `config` and `credentials` files are located at `~/.aws/config` and `~/.aws/credentials` \(macOS/Linux\) or `%USERPROFILE%\.aws\config` and `%USERPROFILE%\.aws\credentials` \(Windows\)\.

-If you have the AWS CLI installed, the easiest way to satisfy this requirement is to install the AWS CLI and issue the following command:
+If you have the AWS CLI installed, the easiest way to configure your account credentials and a default region is to issue the following command:

 ```
 aws configure
 ```

 Provide your AWS access key ID, secret access key, and default region when prompted\.
+These values are written to the `[default]` section of the `config` and `credentials` files\.

-You may also manually create or edit the `~/.aws/config` and `~/.aws/credentials` \(macOS/Linux\) or `%USERPROFILE%\.aws\config` and `%USERPROFILE%\.aws\credentials` \(Windows\) files to contain credentials and a default region, in the following format\.
+If you don't have the AWS CLI installed, you can manually create or edit the `config` and `credentials` files to contain default credentials and a default region, in the following format\.
 + In `~/.aws/config` or `%USERPROFILE%\.aws\config`

   ```